codazoda/nolific/README.md

 ## License

 This software is experimental.
 Although I'm using it as-is, you might not want to.
 It's extremely early in it's life.
 I haven't spent enough time deciding how I might license the finished product.
 Although I'm making the source code public on github, all rights are reserved.

+## Font Awesome

+I've included Font Awesome x.x to use as the navigation.